Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grab the neck and drag it home to feed the sleeping thing.

 In the vast space, the lullaby echoed in the mind, soothing the subconscious of the grown-up child.
 A summer day so long ago.
-Back then, “touch-phone” was not in the dictionary.
+In those days, “mobile phone” was not in the dictionary.
 Devices such as refrigerators, electric fans, televisions or cassette players were also rare and luxurious items.
-In the cradle, the child was sleeping soundly, on its face, summer was so gentle.
+In the cradle, the child was sleeping soundly, on its face, the summer was so gentle.
 It seemed that there was no presence of the harsh summer sun and the daily hardships.
 Summer was so peaceful.
-That peace was contained in the simple thatched house hidden under the shade of shady trees.
-Summer was bustling with the chirping of birds, the chirping of cicadas.
+That peace lay in a simple thatched house hidden under the shade of shady trees.
+Summer was bustling with the chirping of birds, in the chirping of cicadas.
 But everything seemed to stop when the grandmother’s lullaby began.
 Beside the small cradle, with each swing of the cradle, her arm waved the leaf fan.
 The baby fell into a deep, peaceful sleep.
-Perhaps, to her, summer was just drops of sweat on her face.
+Perhaps, to her, summer was just the drops of sweat on her face.

 Fairytale Summer